Quantum cohomology and toric minimal model programs: Quantum Kirwan surjectivity for toric orbifolds

 \begin{theorem} For any rational symplectic class $\omega \in H_2^G(X,\Q)$, the map $D_\omega \kappa_X^G: T_\omega \widehat{QH}_G(X) \to T_{\kappa_X^G(\omega)} QH(X \qu G)$ is surjective. \end{theorem}

-\begin{example} {\rm (The case of a free quotient)} If $X \qu G$ is a smooth {\em variety}, that is, has no orbifold points, then the statement of the theorem follows from Kirwan's surjectivity result from \cite{ki:coh}, or an explicit description of the classical Kirwan map in the toric case, since the leading order term (setting the Novikov parameter $q$ to zero) is the classical Kirwan map.
-The novelty of the above theorem is that in the orbifold case, the twisted sectors are also in the image of the quantum Kirwan map, so that $T_{\kappa_X^G(\omega)} QH(X \qu G)$ is a quotient of the usual ring of polynomial invariants $T_\omega QH_G(X) \cong \on{Sym}(\g^\dual)^G \otimes \Lambda$. \end{example}
+\begin{example} {\rm (The case of a free quotient)} If $X \qu G$ is a smooth {\em variety}, that is, has no orbifold points, then the statement of Theorem \ref{weaktoric2} follows from Kirwan's surjectivity result from \cite{ki:coh}, or an explicit description of the classical Kirwan map in the toric case.
+Indeed the leading order term (setting the Novikov parameter $q$ to zero) is the classical Kirwan map.
+The novelty of the above theorem is that in case that $X \qu G$ is an orbifold, the twisted sectors in $QH(X \qu G)$ are also in the image of the quantum Kirwan map, so that $T_{\kappa_X^G(\omega)} QH(X \qu G)$ is a quotient of the usual ring of polynomial invariants $T_\omega QH_G(X) \cong \on{Sym}(\g^\dual)^G \otimes \Lambda$. \end{example}

 The proof of Theorem \ref{weaktoric2} in general relies on the following computation which we call a {\em fractional Batyrev relation} based on similarity with Batyrev \cite{bat:qcr}.